kj89/testnet_manuals/aptos/manual_install.md

 ```

 ## 6. Generate or recover your identity keys
 At this step you have two options.
 You can generate new identity keys or recover from existing ones.
-Choose option that fits your case
+Choose option that fits you more

 ### Option 1 - Generate new identity keys (run commands
 ```